 EBR compared to CWR

-Most of the tools that output CWR are expensive and probably too complex for a small publisher.
-And many actually produce invalid CWR.
+Until very recently, tools that output CWR used to be rare and expensive and probably too complex for a small publisher.
+And many have been producing invalid CWR.
+We have released two projects and assisted in adding CWR capabilities to a few more.
 If your software supports CWR exports, use it for all registrations, as there is no downside.
 If it does not, or you are not using any specialized software, EBR is the way to go.

 Converting EBR to CWR